Gregstrq/LightLattices.jl/docs/src/manual.md

 !!! note
     If the index in default style is multicomponent, it is passed into `relative_coordinate` as a Tuple.
 Single `Int` or single `CartesianIndex{D}` are considered single-component.

-!!! warning
-    At this point, `relative_coordinate` does not support alternative style of indexing for lattices (see [Alternative style](@ref)).
-Typically, one needs to calculate some coupling constants for all pairs of nodes in the lattice.
-This can be achieved by computing relative coordinates and substituting them into some interaction function.
-The indexes for the whole lattice or for it large subset are going to be machine generated anyway.

 ### Lattices with periodic boundaries

 In the case of the lattice with periodic boundary conditions, one is interested in the shortest connecting vector for two nodes.
 The meaning of the shortest here is the following.